 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Hebrews 4: 14-15 is one of the clearest statements the New Testament gives us about Jesus Christ and who He really is.
 It tells us that Jesus Christ is the Son of God "who passed through the heavens"—meaning that He is the eternal Son of the Father, who has His dwelling with the Father in the heavens.

 Then Hebrews goes on to say that Jesus is not one who is "unable to sympathize with our weaknesses."
 Why is this so?
 Because He "in every respect has been tempted as we are, yet without sin."

 Christ couldn't have been "tempted as we are" unless He was fully human, which means that He was sometimes hungry, uncomfortable, cold, sad, exhausted, angry and upset, just as we are.
 Always maintaining His divinity, He still became one of us, a true human person.

-One of the special "additional readings" for this day shows us how Jesus expressed His humanity to people around Him so that they could know it was authentic.
-In John 10: 9-16 Jesus compares Himself to the shepherd who is not an uncaring hired hand, but a real protector who will lay down his life for his sheep.
+Another reading shows how Jesus expressed His humanity to people around Him so that they could know it was authentic.
+In John 10: 9-16 Jesus compares Himself to the shepherd who is not an uncaring hired hand, but a real protector who will lay down His life for the sheep.
 He won't be frightened off by a wolf, leaving the sheep to be snatched and scattered by the predator.

 Jesus' hearers, many of whom know the life of a shepherd well, comprehend what He is saying about Himself.
 He is telling them that He knows their life because He has come among them to share it.